any-docs/css/content/guides/shapes/using_shape-outside/index.md

 The [`inset()`](/reference/values/basic-shape/inset) function defines a rectangle.
 This may not seem very useful as floating an item, without shapes, will give you a rectangular shape around it.
 However, the `inset()` type enables the definition of offsets, thus pulling the wrapping text around the reduced-size rectangle, over parts of the floated element.

-The `inset()` function takes up to four side offset values, plus an optional `round` keyword, followed by a {{cssxref("border-radius")}} value.
+The `inset()` function takes up to four side offset values, plus an optional `round` keyword, followed by a `border-radius` value.
 The below CSS creates a rectangular shape inset from the reference box of the floated element 20 pixels from the top and bottom and 10 pixels from the left and right, with a `border-radius` value of 10 pixels.

 ```css
 .shape {